"Trust, but verify." - Ronald Reagan

 If your matter has a counterparty, a third party, if you have connections to high risk countries, or you or others are Politically Exposed Persons, or you have a business or other entity we will ask further questions and require documentation.

-Identifying and verifying an individual persons is likely to be straightforward.
 Identifying and verifying entities such as companies and trusts can be more involved.

-Individual Persons: Identification and verification
+Individual Natural Persons: Identification and verification

 We are required identify and verify who the prospective client is.